-Students are expected to read widely in ancient texts and modern interpretations of those texts; to participate actively in analysis and discussion of ancient cultural experiences, institutions, and values; to experience Greek culture in art and architecture in museums and at various Greek sites; to synthesize the information they've gained in class and on their own and to apply it to a problem or topic of their own choosing in a final paper and project.
+Students are expected to read widely in ancient texts and modern interpretations of those texts; to participate actively in analysis and discussion of ancient cultural experiences, institutions, and values; to experience Italian culture in art and architecture in museums and at various sites in Italy; to synthesize the information they've gained in class and on their own and to apply it to a problem or topic of their own choosing in a final paper and project.

-The KIIS Greece program has developed the following student learning outcomes for all courses in the program:
+The KIIS Italy Winter program has developed the following student learning outcomes for all courses in the program:

-After having completed the KIIS Greece program, students will have
+After having completed the KIIS Italy Winter program, students will have

-- honed their knowledge of Greece and Greek society, from antiquity to the 21st century; - synthesized academic concepts with real world experiences; - observed Mediterranean life in rural settings, in middle-sized towns, and on islands, as well as in the megalopolis of Athens; - interacted with ordinary Greeks on a regular basis; - exhibited confidence in their abilities to function competently in another culture; - articulated an understanding of what it means to be the stranger in another land; - articulated the relationship between ideas and place (i.e., geography, landscape, buildings, monuments) as that relationship reflects the past, the present, and the recreation of the past in the present; - clarified their personal values, both as U.S. citizens and as individuals; - deepened their appreciation for the values of others; - improved their oral and written communication skills in English.
+- honed their knowledge of Italy and Italy society, from antiquity to the 21st century; - synthesized academic concepts with real world experiences; - observed Mediterranean life in rural settings, in middle-sized towns, and in the cities of Florence and Athens; - interacted with ordinary Italians on a regular basis; - exhibited confidence in their abilities to function competently in another culture; - articulated an understanding of what it means to be the stranger in another land; - articulated the relationship between ideas and place (i.e., geography, landscape, buildings, monuments) as that relationship reflects the past, the present, and the recreation of the past in the present; - clarified their personal values, both as U.S. citizens and as individuals; - deepened their appreciation for the values of others; - improved their oral and written communication skills in English.

-In addition, this course has the following specific student learning outcomes:

-By the end of the course, students will be able to:
+In addition, this course has the following specific student learning outcomes: By the end of the course, students will be able to:

-- communicate and explain important Ancient Greek myths, using concrete examples in ancient Greek sites and material culture; - analyze critically the artistic, social and other origins and influences of the Ancient Greek myths; - synthesize how myths (and beliefs connected to them) were expressed through material culture in the ancient Greek past. - identify and recognize key terms, trends, perspectives, and theories in the study of ancient myth. - critique trends, perspectives, and theories in the study of ancient myth. - demonstrate, in speech and writing, a comprehension of ancient texts, artistic works, and archaeological sites connected with ancient myth. - identify and evaluate various ways that ancient Greek myth represented ancient social status (f.e., genders and sexualities; free and slave; different ethnicities) and compare them with modern practices. - identify and evaluate the issues in Greek myth that reveal cultural differences in the ancient world and compare these with similar issues in modern cultures. - recognize from their study of ancient myth how ancient societies (particularly Greek and Roman) used myth as an integrative feature of culture. - identify and evaluate the various ways ancient societies used myth to address cultural diversity, comparing these with our own methods.

-• defend their own opinions about myth (particularly Greek and Roman) and its relationships to cultural institutions and traditions.
+- communicate and explain important ancient Italian ideas of gender and sexuality in myths, literature and in examples of ancient Italian material culture; - analyze critically the artistic, social and other origins and influences of the Ancient Greek and Roman ideas of gender and sexuality; - synthesize how myths (and beliefs connected to them) were expressed through material culture in the ancient Italian past. - identify and recognize key terms, trends, perspectives, and theories in the study of ancient myth. - critique trends, perspectives, and theories in the study of ancient myth. - demonstrate, in speech and writing, a comprehension of ancient texts, artistic works, and archaeological sites connected with ancient myth. - identify and evaluate various ways that ancient Italian ideas of gender and sexuality can be compared with other features of social status (f.e., free and slave status; different ethnicities) and with modern categories and practices. - identify and evaluate the issues in ancient gender and sexuality that reveal cultural differences in the ancient world and compare these with similar issues in modern cultures. - recognize from their study of ancient texts and ancient material culture how gender and sexuality constituted a central structural dynamic in ancient culture. - identify and evaluate the various ways gender and sexuality in ancient societies represent cultural diversity, comparing these with our own. - Articulate and defend their own opinions about gender and sexuality (particularly in ancient Italian societies) and their relationships to cultural traditions.